Sevilla's Monchi reveals Premier League interest

-But there is interest from England - a country that has struggled to come to terms with the concept of the sporting director, as Dr Dan Parnell outlined on Training Ground Guru last week.
+But there is interest from England - a country that has struggled to come to terms with the concept of the Sporting Director.

 Everton were close to securing the Spaniard's services last year, only for Sevilla to convince him to stay for one more season.
 The Toffees appointed Leicester’s Steve Walsh instead.

 Paris Saint-Germain have been linked with him, and so too Arsenal - although would Arsene Wenger be willing to allow such a successful and high-profile figure have a major say at the Emirates?